CasvalDOT/hssh/README.md

 # HSSH
-> An heply utility for happy coders to easily search and connect into remote servers
+> An heply utility for happy coders to easily search and connect into remote servers.

 ## Dependencies
 HSSH use fuzzysearch.
-So a valid bianry is required.
+So a valid binary is required.
 Below you can see two examples of fuzzy finders:
 - [fzf](https://github.com/junegunn/fzf) - Written in **GO**
 - [skim](https://github.com/lotabout/skim) - Written in **Rust**